OlaleyeFisayo/imgToCSSart/README.md

 # imgToCSSart Documentation

-A website that converts images to CSS art, actually it converts the image to svg, and then converts the svg path into "css clip-path: Polygon()" format.
+The web application transforms images into CSS art by first converting the image to SVG and then converting the SVG path into the "css clip-path: Polygon()" format.

 ## Installation